For truck lovers and automotive enthusiasts alike, the L5P Duramax was a big, big deal.

 At Merchant Automotive, we’re the Duramax experts and we have some of the best products available for the LML Duramax and Allison platform.
 Whether you’re looking for more power, more reliability, or the best maintenance products and tools available; Merchant Automotive has you covered.
 No one knows Duramax diesel engines better than Merchant Automotive!

-So what are you waiting for?
 Check out our selection of L5P products today!